 Basic cutting technique

 WARNING!
 Never use a chain saw by holding it with one hand.
-A chain saw is not safely controlled with one hand.
+A chain saw is not safely controlled with one hand; you can cut yourself.
 Always have a secure, firm grip around the handles with both hands.

 General